About This Chapter

 These video and text lessons are taught by expert instructors in the field and are accessible 24/7 from any device.
 Print lesson transcripts to use as quick reference tools and use your Dashboard to mark your progress through the chapter.
 Short quizzes assess the depth of your knowledge about each topic addressed in these lessons.

-Sheltered English Immersion (SEI) aims to teach ELL grade-level content standards while simultaneously enhancing their English proficiency.
-In this lesson, learn about the history, impact and use of SEI in classrooms across the country.
+Sheltered English Immersion (SEI) aims to teach ELL grade-level content standards while simultaneously enhancing students' English proficiency.
+In this lesson, learn about the history, impact, and use of SEI in classrooms across the country.

 In this lesson, you will learn strategies for differentiating your instruction for English Language Learners in the areas of writing, reading, speaking, and listening.

 4. ESL Inclusion Models for the Classroom